yoda-vid/texttrix/readme-src.txt

 -See "readme.txt" for information on running Text Trix -See http://textflex.com/texttrix/faq.html for more details

-Run...away?
--If any of the instructions have not worked, check out our website for the FAQs and forums, or email us at support@textflex.com -And please don't run away...help is just some text away!

 Text Trix, Jar Ajar, and Text Flex are trademarks of Text Flex.